 CVS Maintenance Choice

-In 2015, GEHA and CVS/caremark can help you save on prescriptions through the Maintenance Choice program.
-Starting January 1, 2015, you will only be able to receive 90-day supplies from either a CVS/pharmacy location or the CVS/caremark Mail Service Pharmacy.
+GEHA and CVS Caremark can help you save on prescriptions through the Maintenance Choice program.
+High Option members can only receive 90-day supplies from either a CVS Pharmacy location or the CVS Caremark Mail Service Pharmacy.
 All you have to do is choose the savings option that is best for you.

 Choose from two 90-day refill options for the same low price.

 Option 1: Refill at any CVS Pharmacy.

 Fill your 90-day supply at any CVS Pharmacy location and pick up your prescriptions

 Option 2: Refill with CVS Caremark Mail Service Pharmacy.

 Have a 90-day supply of your long-term prescriptions shipped to your home or office.
 Save on your long-term prescriptions.

 To learn more about your prescription benefits, call (844) 443-4279.